 - Assure your friend that this is not their fault.
 Sexual and relationship violence is never the fault of the survivor.

-Care for yourself.
-While a survivor's need for support is often assumed, it might be less apparent when friends of the survivor need help dealing with the trauma.
+- Care for yourself.
+While your friend's need for support is often assumed, it might be less apparent when friends of the survivor need help dealing with the trauma.
 "Secondary victimization" sometimes refers to the negative effects experienced by those who are not the direct targets of a violent act, but who are intimately involved in supporting a survivor.
 These effects often include shock and disbelief; feeling of rage and helplessness; fear for the survivor’s safety; preoccupation with the violent event and its aftermath; difficulties in your relationship with the survivor; responses to past trauma triggered by the current situation; and loss of security and trust.
 Remember that it is just as important to care for yourself in times of stress as it is to care for others, and seek support from someone you trust, including any of the resources available on this website.

 Supporting a partner

 There are feelings and reactions commonly experienced by the significant other of someone who has experienced intimate partner or sexual violence, whatever the status of the relationship might be.
 It is important to know that as you support your partner in their healing process, you are not alone.